 - You can keep using Fire Suppression, if you prefer.

 Passive Systems: NFI-2000 Turbo 1 – when activated by pressing the “sprint” key, provides a strong boost to forward acceleration.
 Generally a useful ability for scaling terrain and escaping.
 Upgrading reduces cooldown.
 Rank 1 will cost you 150 Certs.

 Vehicle Stealth 3 and Composite Armor 3 are generally considered more useful than Mineguard.
 Rank 3 of either will cost you 330 Certs.

 By default, your Sunderer uses Basilisks.
 For most intents and purposes, these are the best weapons you could have.
 They are moderately effective against all target types and easy to use.

 Performance: Racer – increases speed and improves hill climbing capabilities.
 Rank 2 will will cost you 300 Certs.

 Utility: Gate Shield Diffuser 1 – when activated, allows the Sunderer to move through enemy base shields and energy bridges.
 It is a great utility, as it allows you to deploy the Sunderer directly inside some of the enemy bases.
 Rank 1 is enough and it will cost 100 Certs.

 Defense: Deployment Shield 1 – creates a protective shield around a deployed Sunderer, making it considerably harder to destroy.
 Upgrading it will increase the shield recharge speed, but in general Rank 1 is enough, and it will cost only 30 Certs.

-Defense: Blockade Armor 3 – makes the Sunderer more resistant to damage, especially against C4.
+Defense: Blockade Armor 3 – increases Sunderer’s survivability, especially against C4.
 350 Certs.

 Performance: Rival – makes the Sunderer more maneuverable.
 Rank 2 will cost you 300 Certs.